H - Information on Data Sources

-In 2001, 601 agencies submitted data to the NTD.
-Of that total, 68 transit agencies received exemptions from detailed reporting because they operated 9 or fewer vehicles, and 2 were excluded because their data were incomplete.
-Thus, 534 individual reporters were included in the NTD accounting for 90 to 95 percent of transit passenger-miles.
+In 2000, 592 agencies reported to the NTD.
+Of that total, 67 transit agencies received exemptions from detailed reporting because they operated 9 or fewer vehicles, and 7 were excluded because their data were incomplete.
+Thus, 518 individual reporters were included in the NTD accounting for 90 to 95 percent of transit passenger-miles.

 Data are collected on a range of variables including capital and operating funding, transit service supplied and consumed, and transit safety and security.
 Transit operators must report fatalities, injuries, accidents, incidents, and property damage in excess of $1,000.

 Print source: USDOT, Federal Transit Administration, Data Tables.
 Washington, DC: Annual issues; and USDOT, Federal Transit Administration, National Transit Database Reporting Manual.
 Washington, DC: Annual issues.